p-org/P/Src/PRuntimes/PSymRuntime/CLI_OPTIONS.md

 ````
     ./scripts/run_psym.sh Examples/tests/pingPong/ psymExample \
-    --strategy learn --timeout 60 --memout 2 --iterations 4 --max-steps 5
+    --strategy learn --timeout 60 --memout 2 --schedules 4 --max-steps 5
 ````
 runs PSym with
 - learning-based explicit-state search strategy
 - with a time limit of 60 seconds and memory limit of 2 GB
-- with at most 4 iterations
+- with at most 4 schedules
 - and exploring up to 5 steps in depth